 Fort Sinquefield is an historic site on the National Register of Historic Places.
-Located near present day Grove Hill, Alabama, it is situated in the fork of the Tombigbee and Alabama Rivers, territory that was originally occupied by the Creek Indian tribe.
+Located near present-day Grove Hill, Alabama, it is situated in the fork of the Tombigbee and Alabama Rivers, territory that was originally home to the Creek Indian tribe.

-The fort was built in 1813 by settlers who had come to the Mississippi Territory seeking to make a new home for themselves.
-However, as they created homesteads in areas occupied by the native tribe, tensions gradually increased and ultimately erupted in war between the Creeks and the settlers at the same time as the War of 1812.
+The fort was built in 1813 by settlers who had come to the Mississippi Territory seeking land.
+As they created homesteads in the Creek tribe’s territory, tensions gradually increased and ultimately erupted in war between the Creeks and the settlers at the same time as the United States War of 1812.
 The fort was the site of a tragic battle in September of 1813.

 Managed by the Clarke County Historical Society, interpretive signs on site tell the story of the battle and place it in the context of the larger Creek War of 1813-1814 and the War of 1812.